Frank G. Mahady: Later career

 Despite the controversy over his finances, Mahady's reputation for personal integrity remained largely intact, and he was able to continue his judicial career.
 He returned to his seat on the Vermont District Court, and in 1989 he was appointed to a second seven-year term by the Vermont General Assembly.
 The vote was 108 to 60, an unusually high number of "no" votes from legislators, but in response to questionnaires from the legislature's Joint Judicial Retention Committee, more than 95 percent of the attorneys who practiced before Mahady recommended that he be retained, as did nearly 80 percent of police and probation officers who appeared in his court.

 Death and burial

 Mahady was diagnosed with intestinal cancer in 1988.
 He continued to serve as a judge while he received treatment, but in August 1992 his health precipitously declined.
 He was admitted to Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, where he died on August 19, 1992.
-He was buried at Merrill Cemetery in Colchester, Vermont, which is maintained by Saint Michael's College.

 Legacy

-The courthouse in Middlebury was constructed in 1995-96, and was named for Mahady.
+The courthouse in Middlebury was constructed from 1995 to 1996, and was named for Mahady.

 Family

+In 1960, Mahady married Susan L. Perkins of Lewiston, Idaho.
 After his first marriage ended in divorce, in 1967, Mahady married Sheryl (Sherry) Symmes in Norwich, Vermont; his best man was Patrick Leahy.
 Frank and Sherry Mahady were the parents of two daughters, Shannon and Tara.